Home » Tools » Accessories » The Best Wood Glue Scrapers for Large and Small Jobs

 • And carbide for maximum sharpness and durability

-I’ve found it best have a large panel-grade scraper AND a compact scraper in my woodworking apron that will peel glue out of corners (wet or dry).
+I’ve found it best to have a sizeable panel-grade scraper AND a compact scraper in my woodworking apron that will peel glue out of corners (wet or dry).

 Wood Glue Scrapers Basics

 A glue scraper is a hand tool used to remove glue after it has dried.
-Typically a wood glue scraper has a reversible steel or carbide blade that is designed to remove glue without damaging the wood.
-It is used by woodworkers to remove glue from wood panels prior to planing to avoid damage to planer blades.
+Typically, a wood glue scraper has a reversible steel or carbide blade designed to remove the glue without damaging the wood.
+Woodworkers use it to remove adhesive from wood panels before planing to avoid damage to planer blades.

 Types of Glue Scrapers

-While woodworking glue scrapers are all hand held but there are a variety of sizes and blade materials.
+While woodworking glue scrapers are all hand-held, there are a variety of sizes and blade materials.

 In general, you’ll find these types of wood scrapers: